Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

          "rvmId": "0xc1d48a9173212567bd358e40c50bfe131a9fabf1",
          "lastTxNumber": "0x18",
          "contracts": 4
-      },
+      }
    ]
 }
 ```

 ## rnk_getVm

-Returns detailed information about a specific RVM, including its transaction count and the number of associated contracts.
+Returns detailed information about a specific RVM, including the latest transaction number and the number of contracts deployed within it.

 ### Parameters